 Each of the Montana Sky Series books (which includes The Mail-Order Brides of the West stories) are stand-alones and can be read out of order.
 However, familiar characters from other books become reoccurring characters.
 Sometimes, events will overlap in a few books, or an event like the wedding of a hero and heroine or the birth of a child might actually take place in a different book.
 See the Books tab for the chronological order of the books, beginning with the free prequel, Beneath Montana’s Sky.

 When are you going to publish more books for Twinborne Trilogy?

 I know I’ve neglected Twinborne Trilogy.
 Too many books to write, so little time.
-Fingers crossed that I can get back to that series in 2016.
+Fingers crossed that I can get back to that series.
 But they are big books and will take a long time to write.

 You work as a psychotherapist and corporate crisis/grief counselor.
 How does your knowledge of people and emotions impact your stories?